statisticalbiotechnology/dsbook/dsbook/supervised/mlp.md

 ## A workbench for MLPs

-TensorFlow provides a nice workbench for MLPs, wher you can investigate the influence of different selections of input features, architectures, and regularizartion on performance on differnt datatypes.
+TensorFlow provides a nice workbench for MLPs, where you can investigate the influence of different selections of input features, architectures, and regularization on performance on different datatypes.
 [Try it out!](https://playground.tensorflow.org/)